e-picas/dev-tools/MANPAGE.md

 :        devtools.sh  install  -[common options ...]  --

 :   The `-p=... / --path=...` option can be defined to choose the installation path.
 It
-    default to current user's `$HOME/bin/` directory.
+    defaults to current user's `$HOME/bin/` directory.

 **list-actions**
 :   See available actions list.

 **self-check**
-:   check if installed DevTools are up-to-date
+:   check if installed DevTools in `path` are up-to-date

 **self-update**
-:   actually update DevTools
+:   actually update DevTools in `path`

 **uninstall**
-:   uninstall the DevTools from your system
+:   uninstall the DevTools from `path`

 *The following actions are currently available:*